 - Cystic fibrosis

 - Hay fever (allergic rhinitis)

-Certain genes may also contribute to the development of nasal polyps.
+Certain genes may also help lead to the development of nasal polyps.
 This is especially true of genes that play a role in the immune system and inflammatory response.
-You may be more likely to develop nasal polyps if other members of your family have had them.
+You may be more likely to have nasal polyps if other members of your family have had them.

 What are the symptoms of nasal polyps?

 If you have nasal polyps, you may feel like you have a cold for months or longer.
 Some of your symptoms may be due to the nasal polyps.
 Others may result from the chronic rhinosinusitis that caused your polyps.